In N Out Jobs | Fast Food Restaurant Hiring

 While rare, some locations offer exposure to leadership training or hands-on support programs that help team members build professional skills beyond the kitchen.

 Whether you’re thinking about joining your local In-N-Out or aiming for a role in one of their distribution hubs or corporate departments, it helps to know what the company expects from applicants.
-The good news is that In-N-Out is known for hiring based on potential, not just resumes.
-You don’t need years of experience or a long list of qualifications to get started.
-Here’s what they typically look for when bringing someone new on board.
+See below.

 Minimum Age to Work

 To apply for most store-level roles, you’ll need to be at least sixteen years old.
 This applies to positions like cashier, drive-thru associate, or entry-level crew member.
-Some states may require a work permit if you’re still in high school, but as long as you meet the age minimum, you’re eligible to apply.
 If you’re interested in roles that involve equipment, overnight shifts, or certain responsibilities in logistics or transportation, you’ll likely need to be eighteen or older.
-This includes jobs in warehousing, delivery driving, and some corporate support roles.

 Education Requirements

 For most entry-level restaurant jobs, no formal education is required.
 A high school diploma or GED is appreciated but not mandatory.
-The company places more value on your attitude, willingness to learn, and ability to work as part of a team.
 If you’re applying to In-N-Out’s corporate departments or specialized roles, like those in human resources, IT, or accounting, you’ll likely need at least some relevant coursework or a college degree.
 Likewise, for licensed roles in fields like transportation or mechanical maintenance, specific training or certification may be necessary.

 Work Authorization